-Most listings are in the $40's per square foot per year.
-The Fishermans Wharf submarket is experiencing a decrease in rates.
-In the last 3 months, the median rate fell $9 per sqft per year.
-That's a 17% decrease in rent.
+On average, listings lease in the $40's per square foot per year.
+The Fishermans Wharf submarket is going through a decline in rates.
+In the last 3 months, the median rate fell $5 per sqft per year.
+That's a 11% decrease in rent.

-Compared to the rest of the Bay Area market, the Fishermans Wharf submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Bay Area market, the Fishermans Wharf submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 6 listings have been made available, which means new listings might be going fast.
+In the last 90 days, 7 listings have been listed, which means listings might be going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 29% of the listings in the Fishermans Wharf are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 14,840 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this region are close to 3 stories.
-Most buildings in this area were built in 1953 and are Class B.
+Even though the median size is 4,790 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this region are approximately 3 stories.
+Most buildings in this region were built in 1953 and are Class B.

 A large portion of this area is residential, but there's plenty of office_space.
 Wholesale trade is the dominant industry in this area.
 Commute by car is the most popular way to get to work amongst Fishermans Wharf folk.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.